Jacopopiazza/CodeKataBattle/README.md

 **Deployment with Docker:**
 During the ATD phase, the project was deployed using Docker containers.
 The necessary Dockerfiles are present in the source folders for easy deployment and reproducibility.

+**More Information:** Additional details regarding backend development and architecture can be found in the Implementation Design Document (ITD) located in the Delivery folder.

 ## Grade
 30/30 with Honours